How to Choose the Best Whistleblower Lawyer

 If you wish to file a whistleblower lawsuit, your first step is to talk to a qualified lawyer.
 Bring any evidence you have to support your case.
 The attorney can review the facts to determine if you have a valid whistleblower claim or need more information.
 If you have a strong case, your lawyer can help you file a lawsuit under seal to protect your identity.
 From there, it’s up to the government to decide if they want to take the case and prosecute the alleged offenders.

-How the Employment and Consumer Law Group Can Help
+How the Employment and Commerce Law Group Can Help